Reading the Koran

 I have been teaching the Qur'an – the holy book of Islam – in West Seattle at our church, over the past three years.
 It's a four week class wherein a schedule is provided to help the students read straight through the entire Qur'an in a brief time.

 The classes are open to the public.
 Some one hundred people from all over the Puget Sound area have attended my classes.
-The next four week session begins Thursday night at 7 p.m., April 20.
 I offer these four week sessions every January, April, June and October.

 Ever since September 11, 2001, people have wondered if the Qur'an teaches Muslims to kill people they disagree with.
 This is because the leader of those 9/11 terrorists, Mohamed Atta, included in his directions to the other eighteen terrorists, some twenty quotes from the Qur'an to inspire their dastardly deeds.
 (You get a handout on those quotes in my class, by the way, so you can see what Atta actually wrote down.)
 But did he have it right, or did he twist the Qur'an for his own evil purposes?